Other Topics on this Site: List of all US doctors who offer long office visits

 A. Accountable Care Organizations

 ACOs are groups of health providers who get waivers of rules on competition and kickbacks.
-They also get paid more if they reduce spending on their Medicare patients.
+They also may get paid more if they reduce spending on their Medicare patients, and sometimes patients of other insurers.

 Medicare provides a current list of ACOs updated through 2017.